Working with Postgres

 Introduction

-If you have an interest in trying the Beta out, please reach out in the idp-team Slack channel and ask to have it enabled.
+If you are interested in getting started with Postgres, please reach out in your idp onboarding Slack channel and ask to have it enabled.

 Define your Database